MicrosoftDocs/sql-docs/docs/reporting-services/lesson-5-formatting-a-report-reporting-services.md

 ## Next steps

 You have successfully formatted column headers and date and currency values.
 Next, you will add grouping and totals to your report.
-See [Lesson 6: Adding Grouping and Totals &#40;Reporting Services&#41;](lesson-6-adding-grouping-and-totals-reporting-services.md).
+Continue with [Lesson 6: Adding Grouping and Totals &#40;Reporting Services&#41;](lesson-6-adding-grouping-and-totals-reporting-services.md).

 ## See also